RewardisGem/oracle-dul/README.md

-User can purchase PRM for its rich GUI on your recovery.
-Or, you can contact parnassusdata for professional remote service.
-Rich gui wizard can guide your recovery process.

 PRM can unload your data directly from damaged file system (dirty read).
-If your data has not been overwritten , PRM will guarantee your 99.9% data can be restored.
+If your data has not been overwritten , PRM can read it .

-ParnassusData is an easy-to-use and high performance Oracle database recovery software:
+PRM-DUL is an easy-to-use and high performance Oracle database recovery software:

   directly extract data from your table and cluster